Bohdan Hawrylyshyn: Charitable work

 In 2010, Dr. Hawrylyshyn founded Bogdan Hawrylyshyn Charitable Foundation, the main purpose of which is to encourage and promote new generations of professional, patriotic Ukrainians who care about common values and goods, who are proactive in the social and political life of the country and who can cooperate with each other.
 Dr. Hawrylyshyn believed that these young Ukrainians would form a critical mass of people capable of transforming Ukraine.
 The endowment of the Foundation consists of private funds and Hawrylyshyn himself.

-The key program of the Foundation is called Young Generation Will Change Ukraine and is created in the form of international study-trip.
+The key program of the Foundation is called Young Generation Will Change Ukraine and is created in the form of an international study-trip.
 According to it the selected groups of young people choose one of the effective European countries, i.e. Austria, Germany, Norway, Sweden, Switzerland or Poland, study their experience, make a short study trip to the country in question, then select "components" for political, economic, social "architecture" for the future Ukraine and use that knowledge in their political or civil careers for transformation of Ukraine.
-The results of the studies will be presented in mass media and on different events and also will be submitted to the legislative process including drafting and amending national laws.
+The results of the studies will be presented in mass media and at different events and also will be submitted to the legislative process including drafting and amending national laws.

-The groups usually focus their research work on different issues, including parliamentary system, social policy of the country, environmental policy, gender policy, mass media, the role young people play in the government of the country and in public sector.
+The groups usually focus their research work on different issues, including the parliamentary system, social policy of the country, environmental policy, gender policy, mass media, and the role young people play in the government of the country and in the public sector.